raspberrypilearning/hair-today/en/step_4.md

 ![Wiggly line](images/wiggly.png)

-+ To make your magic wand select more of the green background, you can change the **tolerance**.
++ To make your magic wand select more of the green background, you can change its **tolerance** setting.
 A low tolerance means that the wand will only select areas of colour that are very similar to the colour you clicked on.
 The higher the tolerance, the less strict the wand's selection.
 Tolerance ranges from 0 to 255.

 ![Tolerance](images/tolerance.png)

 + Remove as much of the background and the skin as you can, taking care not to delete any of the hair.
-You will be left with some annoying extra bits hanging around.
+You will be left with a few annoying bits hanging around.

 ![Extra bits](images/extra-bits.png)

 + Press <kbd>Ctrl + D</kbd> to deselect any areas that might still be selected by the magic wand.
 You want nothing to be selected, so check that you see no wiggly lines anywhere on the image.

-+ Select the eraser tool and carefully remove any leftover areas.
++ Select the eraser tool and carefully remove any leftover areas around the hair that the magic wand missed.
 To make it easier to remove the small bits, you can change the size and shape of your eraser by clicking on the **Brush**.

 ![Eraser](images/eraser.png)

-+ When you are satisfied, click **File** > **Save**.
++ Once you are satisfied, click **File** > **Save**.
 In the box that appears, give your file a name.
 Make sure you select **PNG** as the file type so that your image will be saved with a transparent background.

 ![PNG file](images/png-file.png)